Note

 What do we measure and monitor

 To understand what we're going to monitor, we must understand what the service actually does and what the service clients expect from the system.
-In this scenario, the expectations of a common La Niña service consumer may be categorized by the following factors:
+In this scenario, the expectations of a common La Niña service consumer might be categorized by the following factors:

 - Coverage.
 The data is coming from most installed buoys